20 Jan VR for Stress and Trauma

 To help therapists carry out successful sessions with virtual reality, Psious provides a General Clinical Guide that explains how to adapt psychological intervention techniques (including exposure, systematic desensitization, cognitive restructuring…) to such environments.

 If you are interested in discovering more about Psious virtual reality settings for trauma and stress disorders, we encourage you to reach out to us!
-We’d love to set up a demo session to guide you in the step-by-step process of how the technology has helped patients overcome traumatic events and cope better with stress and anxiety.
+We’d love to set up a demo session to guide you in the step-by-step process of how the technology has helped patients with traumatic events.

 Other articles that might interest you: